Moving to Arnhem, The Netherlands

 We asked people in Arnhem if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "While visiting Arnhem, it's important to respect the local customs and traditions to avoid any cultural faux pas.
 Here are some tips: Avoid speaking loudly in public places.
 Dutch people value their peace and quiet, and speaking loudly can be seen as disruptive and disrespectful.
 Do not assume everyone speaks English.
 Although many Dutch people are fluent in English, it's polite to ask if they speak English before starting a conversation.
 Avoid discussing personal matters with people you've just met.
 Dutch people value their privacy and may find it uncomfortable if you ask about their personal life.
 Do not interrupt people while they are speaking.
 It's considered rude and disrespectful.
 Avoid being late.
 Punctuality is highly valued in the Netherlands, and being late can be seen as a sign of disrespect.
 Do not leave a mess behind in public places.
 The Dutch take pride in their clean and well-maintained cities, so make sure to clean up after yourself.
 Avoid making jokes about Dutch culture or traditions.
 This can be seen as disrespectful and offensive.
 Do not use a bike without a light at night.
 It's not only illegal but also considered irresponsible.
 Avoid walking on bike lanes.
 They are strictly for cyclists and you could cause an accident or annoy the locals.
 Do not tip excessively.
 Service charge is usually included in the bill in the Netherlands, so tipping is not expected.
 However, if you received exceptional service, a small tip is appreciated.
 Avoid calling the Netherlands 'Holland'.
 Holland actually refers to only two provinces of the country, North and South Holland.
 The correct term to use is the Netherlands.
-Remember, when in doubt, observe what the locals are doing and follow their lead," said one expat in Arnhem.
+Remember, when in doubt, observe what the locals are doing and follow their lead," remarked one expat in Arnhem, The Netherlands.

 About the Author